-2006-07: Captured the Ontario Hockey League scoring title with 145 points (62G, 83A) in 58 regular-season games (2.5 points per game) with the London Knights … Earned the Emms Family Award as the OHL Rookie of the Year and was runner up to John Tavares for the Red Tilson Trophy as league MVP.
+2006-07: Captured the Ontario Hockey League scoring title with 145 points (62G, 83A) in 58 regular-season games with the London Knights … Earned the Emms Family Award as the OHL Rookie of the Year and was runner-up for the Red Tilson Trophy as OHL MVP.

-INTERNATIONAL CAREER: Was the second-youngest medalist in hockey at the 2010 Winter Olympic Games in Vancouver, earning a silver medal as the youngest member of the United States squad … Ranked third on Team USA with five points (3G, 2A), including four in the medal round against Finland (2G) and Canada (2A) … Represented Team USA at the 2008 World Junior Championship and was selected to the First All-Star Team after sharing the team lead with 10 points (3G, 7A) … Finished second all-time on the United States National Team Development Program with 84 career goals and 172 points, while sharing first with 88 career assists … Won a gold medal at the 2006 U18 World Championship, leading the team in goals (7) and pacing the tournament with 12 points in six games … Led the USA U17 Select Team with seven points in four games at the 2004 U17 Five Nations Tournament in Halle, Germany.
+Made his second career Olympic appearance at the 2014 Winter Games in Sochi, tallying four assists in six games with Team USA … Ranked third among American forwards with 17:42 of ice time per game … Was the second-youngest medalist in hockey at the 2010 Winter Olympic Games in Vancouver, earning a silver medal as the youngest member of the USA squad … Ranked third on Team USA with five points (3G, 2A), including four points in the medal rounds against Finland (2G) and Canada (2A) … Represented Team USA at the 2008 World Junior Championship and was selected to the First All-Star Team after sharing first on the team with 10 points (3G, 7A) … Won a gold medal at the 2006 U18 WJC, leading the team in goals (7) and pacing the tournament with 12 points in six games … Led the USA U17 Select Team with seven points in four games at the 2004 U17 Five Nations Tournament in Halle, Germany.